-I’m sure you already know what TED Talks are, but just in case, TED Talks is an online non-profit organisation dedicated to sharing ideas and encouragement through inspiring speeches from some of the world’s greatest minds, and it’s all free!
+I’m sure you already know what TED Talks are.
+Still, just in case, TED Talks is an online non-profit organisation dedicated to sharing ideas and encouragement through inspiring speeches from some of the world’s greatest minds, and it’s all free!

 1. The Power Of Vulnerability – Brené Brown